-Dr. Christina Fitzmaurice and colleagues from the Global Burden of Disease Cancer Collaboration report that the drivers behind increasing cancer incidence differ substantially by sociodemographic index (SDI).
-In the lowest SDI quintile population growth is the major contributor, in low-middle SDI countries aging and changes in incidence rates contribute equally (each 12%), and in high-middle and high SDI countries increased incidence is mainly driven by population ageing.8
+In their report, the "Global Burden of Disease 2019 Cancer Collaboration" data analysed between 2010-2019 highlights that whilst absolute cancer burden increased across all SDI guintiles, low and low-middle SDI guintiles saw the largest percentage increases8.
+In addition to such heterogeneity in cancer burden increases, Christina Fitzmaurice, and colleagues from the Global Burden of Disease Cancer Collaboration report that the drivers behind increasing cancer incidence also differ substantially by Sociodemographic Index (SDI).
+In the lowest SDI quintile population growth is the major contributor, in low-middle SDI countries ageing and changes in incidence rates contribute equally (each 12%), and in high-middle and high SDI countries increased incidence is mainly driven by population ageing9.